-The fiber content of the whole meal – more fiber equals slower absoption
+- The fiber content of the whole meal – more fiber equals slower absorption

 But interestingly even the fastest method, whey alone in water on an empty stomach, still takes hours to be fully digested an utilized.
 So if you took 50g instead of 30g, yes you will still use it.

 But you certainly shouldn’t be getting a lot of your protein from a liquid source.
 Get your protein from food with 1 or 2 shakes max throughout the day, 1 being immediately after your workout.